Policy: Performance and development – Academic and Professional staff

 - establishing clear performance objectives;

-- supporting staff through appropriate development and career planning, including the opportunity to create career development plans;
+- supporting staff through appropriate development and career planning;

-- providing staff with career opportunities within the University through appropriate development; and
+- providing staff with career opportunities within the University; and

-- developing managers and supervisors to assist them in carrying out their leadership responsibilities effectively.
-It is expected that supervisors should complete training in the career and performance development process and effective methods of giving/receiving feedback.
+- developing supervisors to assist them in carrying out their leadership responsibilities effectively.

 - Career and Performance Development discussions will be recorded within a Performance Development Agreement in accordance with the Enterprise Agreement.
 The Performance Development Agreement will herein be referred to as a Performance and Development Review (PDR).